LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Testnets.md

 The following documentation allows you to retrieve any custom, real-world data from any internet-based API (using Chainlink's [Any API](https://docs.chain.link/any-api/introduction) functionality), and write it to your testnet blockchain smart contract or Web3 dApp.

-Please use the links below to learn how to initiate an oracle request from your smart contract.
-If you run into any trouble, we are here to help!
-Head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA) for the fastest service.
+Please use the links below to learn how to build your first Chainlink request.
+If you run into any trouble, we recommend joining our [Discord server](https://discord.gg/Xs6SjqVPUA) for help.

 :::info
 The fee for all of our testnet data feeds is **0 LINK** (free).